camronrule/Rule_skills_test/README.md

 # Description

 When given a set of PNG/XML file pairs, this Python script will highlight leaf level UI components specified in the XML file with a dotted yellow line.
 Designed with XML files captured from android using the dump feature of the uiautomator framework in Android.
-The output PNG overwrites the input PNG.
-Store the input PNGs outside of the current working directory if the original copies are needed.
+Input data is placed into the `/input/` directory.
+The output PNGs are placed into the `/output/` directory.

 # To Run

 No external dependencies required.
 Makes use of the Python Pillow library to modify images.
-Place the script Rule_skills_test.py into the same directory as the data, and run with `py Rule_skills_test.py`
+Place XML/PNG pairs into `/input/`.
+Run with `py Rule_skills_test.py`.

 # Reasoning